-The following MD&A has been prepared by management, in accordance with the requirements of NI 51-102 as of May 22, 2024.
+The following MD&A has been prepared by management, in accordance with the requirements of NI 51-102 as of August 21, 2024.

-For a detailed listing of the risk factors faced by the Company, please refer to the Company's MD&A for the years ended December 31, 2023.
+For a detailed listing of the risk factors faced by the Company, please refer to the Company's MD&A for the financial period ended December 31, 2023.